Kitware/CMake/Help/manual/ctest.1.rst

 ``-O <file>, --output-log <file>``
  Output to log file.

- This option tells ctest to write all its output to a log file.
+ This option tells CTest to write all its output to a log file.

 ``-N,--show-only``
  Disable actual execution of tests.

- This option tells ctest to list the tests that would be run but not actually run them.
+ This option tells CTest to list the tests that would be run but not actually run them.
 Useful in conjunction with the ``-R`` and ``-E`` options.

 ``-L <regex>, --label-regex <regex>``
  Run tests with labels matching regular expression.

- This option tells ctest to run only the tests whose labels match the given regular expression.
+ This option tells CTest to run only the tests whose labels match the given regular expression.

 ``-R <regex>, --tests-regex <regex>``
  Run tests matching regular expression.

- This option tells ctest to run only the tests whose names match the given regular expression.
+ This option tells CTest to run only the tests whose names match the given regular expression.

 ``-E <regex>, --exclude-regex <regex>``
  Exclude tests matching regular expression.

- This option tells ctest to NOT run the tests whose names match the given regular expression.
+ This option tells CTest to NOT run the tests whose names match the given regular expression.

 ``-LE <regex>, --label-exclude <regex>``
  Exclude tests with labels matching regular expression.

- This option tells ctest to NOT run the tests whose labels match the given regular expression.
+ This option tells CTest to NOT run the tests whose labels match the given regular expression.

 ``-FA <regex>, --fixture-exclude-any <regex>``